IntersectMBO/plutus/doc/read-the-docs-site/adr/0002-steppable-cek-machine.md

 In order to have a minimal viable product of a debugger for Plutus, we need a CEK machine that will give us more information for debugging than our current one.

-Implementing the steppable CEK machine is a non-trivial task and involves some design decisions:
+In order to provide debugging information for each evaluation step, we need a steppable CEK machine.
+Implementing the steppable CEK machine is a non-trivial task and involves some design decisions.
+One decision to make is about whether we can share the code between the production and the debugging machine.
+That is not the scope of this ADR.
+See the next ADR for that.

-- should the debugging machine be a separate one?
-- should we modify the existing CEK machine to support stepping, or implement something entirely new?
-- how do we ensure performance and conformance?

-## Decision: A separate machine

-We came to the conclusion that the debugging machine should be a separate one.
-The main reason is that we don't want to slow down the production machine.

-## Argument: A separate machine

-The debugging machine will give the most accurate information if it was the one in production.
-However, the drawback of that is that we have to care about its performance.

-We only care about performance if the steppable CEK machine will *replace* the production machine instead of being a separate one.

-Our current CEK machine's performance is sensitive to changes.
-For example, exporting the `computeCek` function from the module causes the CEK machine to become slower by up to 25%.
-Refactoring the machine in preparation for the stepper also shows significant slow downs.
-See [PR#4909](https://github.com/input-output-hk/plutus/pull/4909).
-We have enough evidence to show that replacing the machine without slow downs is impossible.

-We consciously chose to keep up the production CEK machine's performance by adding a separate machine for debugging.
-We will mitigate the drawback of this by keeping the implementation as close to the production machine as possible.

-## Alternative: polymorphic compute/return steps

-This approach has been suggested to potentially not introduce slow downs while not having a separate debugging CEK machine.

-As long as the debugging machine has the same type, we can alter `computeCek`/`returnCek` to be polymorphic over a type-level `Bool` specifying if we’re in debug mode or not.
-Then we demote it to the term level in the definition of `computeCek`/`returnCek` and branch on the `Bool` thus implementing different logic depending on whether we're in debug mode or not.
-This promotion to the type level allows us to statically instantiate the `Bool` in an instance and thus make GHC compile the whole worker of the CEK machine twice: once in debug mode and once in production mode.
-Theoretically, GHC will take care to remove all the dead debug code when in production mode.

-We currently decide to not take this approach because:

-- It's not clear whether we can implement it this way.
-Implementing a separate machine is simpler.
-- Some slowdown may still happen due to GHC optimizations being very unreliable.
-- It's difficult to detect slow downs due to this as we add more builtin functions.

-If the separate machine turns out to not provide correct debugging information, we may revisit this option again.

-## Decision: implementing it as a coroutine system
+This ADR proposes a design for an implementation of a steppable CEK machine.
+Of course, this doesn't mean that this is the final decision.
+This means that the next step for us is to prototype the machine in this way - which we have reasons to believe will go well.
+We may adjust our proposed approach depending on how the prototyping goes.

+## Decision

 This section describes the proposed implementation of the debugging machine.

-We first abstracts out the computation to "steps" on our current machine.
-We then implement a coroutine system to add the debugging functionalities.
+We first **abstracts out the computation to "steps"** on our current machine.
+We then **implement a coroutine system** to add the debugging functionalities.

-### Abstracting our the computation to "steps"
+### Abstracting out the computation to "steps"

 This abstraction has been implemented in [PR#4909](https://github.com/input-output-hk/plutus/pull/4909/).